-- Incoming supply standing charge The daily standing charge your heat supplier pays on the incoming fuel supply contract to cover the fixed costs of providing gas, charged regardless of how much energy you use. - Insite metering & billing charge This covers: our metering & billing fees, the prepay system software-as-a-service (SaaS) charges (where tariffs are set for a PAYG scheme), the cost of reading all landlord meters installed around the network allowing us to monitor system efficiency and heat losses, costs associated to the sim cards within the router allowing us to remotely collect your meter reads, and payment transaction fees charged by the payment platform for every payment. - Adminstrative charges This covers: tariff review fees (cost of calculating and setting your tariff), tariff letter costs (postage costs of sending you your tariff change notification letters), and reporting fees (a licence fee incurred to monitor and present a range of data across the network to support financial and operational management).

-PAYG Software-as-a-Service fees - The ongoing costs charged by the pay-as-you-go manufacturer for accessing and utilising their software applications over the internet.
+- Incoming supply standing charge The daily standing charge your heat supplier pays on the incoming fuel supply contract to cover the fixed costs of providing gas, charged regardless of how much energy you use. - Insite metering & billing charge This covers: our metering & billing fees, the cost of reading all landlord meters installed around the network allowing us to monitor system efficiency and heat losses, costs associated to the sim cards within the router allowing us to remotely collect your meter reads, and payment transaction fees charged by the payment platform for every payment. - Adminstrative charges This covers: tariff review fees (cost of calculating and setting your tariff), tariff letter costs (postage costs of sending you your tariff change notification letters), and reporting fees (a licence fee incurred to monitor and present a range of data across the network to support financial and operational management). - PAYG Software-as-a-Service fees The ongoing costs charged by the pay-as-you-go manufacturer for accessing and utilising their software applications over the internet.
 These fees cover costs associated with software maintenance, updates, and other services provided by the Software-as-a-Service (SaaS) provider.
 These fees are unavoidable due to the need for access to accurate data essential for fair and transparent billing.

-scan to read our blog post or visit www.insiteenergy.co.uk/blog/makingsense-your-bill-breakingdown-heat-charges
+scan to read our blog post or visit www.insiteenergy.co.uk/blog/makingsense-your-bill-breaking-